-The New Forest Higher Level Stewardship (HLS) Scheme is the largest environmental improvement scheme in England.
+The Verderers of the New Forest Higher Level Stewardship (HLS) Scheme is the largest environmental improvement scheme in England.
 It supports the ancient tradition of commoning and is restoring internationally-important New Forest habitats.

 This is because in the New Forest:

 - the Crown Lands are managed by Forestry England

 - the Verderers have the statutory authority from government to manage the use of the land

 - the National Park Authority has overall responsibility for the management of the whole of the New Forest National Park

 The scheme covers 20,000 hectares of open heathland unequalled in Europe for the complexity and range of wildlife and plant life.
 It was launched in 2010 and so far has brought £22 million into the Forest.

 The scheme is overseen by a Board drawn from the chief executives of the partner organisations.
 The Board is supported by a Programme Administrator who operates the whole of the programme on behalf of the Board.

-For more details about the administration of the scheme, see Meetings and Minutes.
+For more details about the administration of the scheme, see supporting documents.